PHP Defining Constants

 Return Type: This method returns TRUE on success and FALSE on Failure.

-Below are some examples to illustrate working of define() function:
+Below are some examples to illustrate the working of the define() function in PHP.

 Hello Geeks! // Case Insensitive thus value is echoed Hello Geeks!